- The Best Solicitors! I would definitely recommend.

 I have dealt with residential property throughout my career and there has rarely been a dull moment!
 I deal with freehold and leasehold sales and purchases, staircasing and shared ownership, re-mortgages, listed buildings and mixed commercial and residential units.
 I am also the Firm’s representative on The Conveyancing Association.

 I have always loved doing property work.
 My files usually involve a lot of contact with clients and people buying or selling houses have a lot of emotional investment in what I am doing for them.
 Property buying and selling can be simple or complex and no two cases are the same.
-We need to protect our clients’ interests but also meet their preferred timescales - this has meant being creative and thinking up a variety of solutions to various situations.
+We need to protect our clients’ interests but also meet their preferred timescales - this has meant being creative and using my experience to find a variety of solutions to a number of different situations.

-Outside of work I am a (slow) runner doing Parkrun every Saturday somewhere in Kent, long suffering supporter of both Kent County Cricket and Nottingham Forest football club, but most of my time out of the office is spent with my wife and 2 teenage children.
-I have volunteered as a School Governor for 25 years which I find very rewarding.
-I am now an unpaid Director of an educational charity, The Williamson Trust, that runs 6 schools in the Medway Towns.”
+Outside of work I am a (slow) runner doing Parkrun every Saturday somewhere in Kent, long suffering supporter of both Kent County Cricket and Nottingham Forest football club.
+I have volunteered as a School Governor for 30 years which I find very rewarding.
+Music keeps me sane, especially whilst exercising.
+My big love has always been travelling and I have been lucky enough to visit 50 different countries but have a bucket list of many more

 If I were not a lawyer, I would be...